sandialabs/slycat/docs/POST-Model-Arrayset-Data.rst

   :requestheader Content-Type: application/json

-  :<json string hyperchunks: HQL
+  :<json string hyperchunks:
+    The request must contain a parameter `hyperchunks` that specifies the arrays, attributes, and hyperslices to be returned, in :ref:`hyperchunks` format.

   :<json string byteorder: byteorder:

-  :responseheader Content-Type: application/json

-  :query hyperchunks:

-    The request must contain a parameter `hyperchunks` that specifies the arrays, attributes, and hyperslices to be returned, in :ref:`hyperchunks` format.

-  :query byteorder:

     The request may optionally contain a parameter `byteorder` that specifies that the response should be binary data with the given endianness.
 The